-- (1) Vacant property that allows residential use according to the Future Land Use Map.
-The maximum allowable density shall be used in calculating the number of available units on vacant acreage.
+(1) Vacant property that allows residential use according to the Future Land Use Map.
+The maximum allowable density shall be used in calculating the

+- number of available units on vacant acreage.
 For the purpose of this calculation, the maximum allowable density for wetlands shall be one-half the density of a given future land use designation. - (2) Subdivided single family and duplex lots.
-The following lot types shall be included in the residential capacity calculation: - (a) Vacant single family or duplex lots of record as of 1982 developed prior to the County's tracking of development approvals. - (b) Vacant single family or duplex lots of record platted after 1982. - (3) Potential for residential development in Mixed Use overlays. - (4) Excess vacant housing not in use by permanent or seasonal residents.
+The following lot types shall be included in the residential capacity calculation: - (a) Vacant single family or duplex lots of record as of 1982 developed prior to the County's tracking of development approvals. - (b) Vacant single family or duplex lots of record platted after 1982. - (3) Potential for residential development in Mixed-Use overlays and the CRA Center and CRA Neighborhood future land use designations. - (4) Excess vacant housing not in use by permanent or seasonal residents.
 Excess vacant housing is a vacancy rate higher than 3% of the number of housing units in actual use.
 American Community Survey Data shall be used as source data between Decennial Census years. - (5) The eastern Urban Service District and the Indiantown Urban Service District shall be considered separately.